Danyu999/DistributedHashTable/README.md

 leading to port exhaustion.
 By increasing the number of dynamic ports, I was able to get ~2000 throughput with 100000 operations (same environment as previous bullet point).

 * Port exhaustion does not seem to happen in the linux environment.
 I assume it's because windows and linux handle ports differently.
+Did a full test with the single-threaded DHT server on the three AWS instances.
+Throughput was around ~1400, which seems very good.

-* Started multithreaded implementation by first doing a very coarse synchronization pattern, basically locking the entire hashtable for each operation.
+* Started multi-threaded implementation by first doing a very coarse synchronization pattern, basically locking the entire hashtable for each operation.
 I also started with simply spawning a thread to handle each request.
 Will move to making a thread pool and bucket locking.

+* Thread pool implemented by following the official rust book's tutorial on how to make a thread pool.